How a Sicilian Mafia Don used his reputation for violence to evade justice for 30 years

 Sergi says that fear-induced silence is not too dissimilar to the mafia’s own code of Omertá.

-When it came to rumours about the whereabouts of Denaro, Sergi, who has penned numerous books on the mafia, said that she heard many murmurs about what became of him over the years.
+When it came to rumours about the whereabouts of Denaro, Sergi, who has penned numerous books on the mafia, said that she heard many murmurs about what became of him.

 The downfall of his mafia, the Cosa Nostra came in 1992, leading Denaro to vanish in 1993.